Trends

 I’m happy to report that despite having no good insurance, I did not become a sex worker—not that there is anything wrong with that (except for the fact that it must be really cold pacing the sidewalk in Canada).
 Mark hasn’t bankrupted us so far.
 In fact, so far, I find raising a kid is less expensive than I had thought.

 We are both self-employed freelancers.
 As such, we do not have benefits and I was not eligible for maternity leave or Employment Insurance (EI).
-On the plus side, we do not have any debts: I completed university in France where education is free and I paid for the classes I took at the University of Ottawa a few years ago out of my pocket.
-I have been working full-time since I’m 20 years old and Feng and I aren’t big spenders—honestly, we are fairly good with money and “doing more with less”.
+On the plus side, we do not have any debts: I completed university in France where education is free and I paid for the classes I took at the University of Ottawa a few years ago out of pocket.
+I have been working full-time since I’m 20 years old and Feng and I aren’t big spenders—honestly, we are fairly good with money and “doing more with less.”
 Consumerism is a North American trend I haven’t really adopted.

 I’m also grateful for the Canadian healthcare system.
 As an Ontario resident, I’m covered by OHIP and I didn’t have to spend a dime for the medical care I received during the pregnancy (routine ultrasounds and tests were all covered) and for Mark’s birth at the hospital.
 And I have recently discovered we were eligible for some benefits, such as the Universal Child Care Benefit.
 It’s not a lot of money but it does help a bit.